 The National Library has county and other land district maps for all Australian states.
 To help identify the relevant land district map (county, parish etc), on which your place of interest is located, Wikipedia provides a list of administrative divisions of Australia, including maps, for each state.
 If you are working on-site at the Library, you may also find our collection of state-based gazetteers (listings of place names) useful.
 Ask staff in the Special Collections Reading Room for assistance.

 2. Search for the parish (or hundred, county etc).
 Once you’ve identified the land district covering your place, enter the name eg “parish of Keverstone” into the search box, and select “Map” from the dropdown menu for format.
 County maps show all the parishes (or hundreds) located in a particular county, and are useful to identify adjacent parishes.

 To request a county map, enter the county name eg “county of Georgiana” into the search box, and select “Map” from the dropdown menu for format.
 Sort the results by Title (A-Z) to separate county maps from parish maps.

 Most NSW parish maps have been digitised.
 Zoom in on the parish map to identify the titleholder’s name and portion number, and a purchase reference number.
 Also indicated on each portion is its area in acres, roods and perches.

 Villages and towns were also surveyed and maps drawn up to show the first title holders of smaller town blocks.
 The Library holds a large collection of town maps for NSW and other states.
 To search for maps of towns, search on the name of the town (eg. “town of Kiandra”) and select “Map” from the dropdown menu.
 Note that that the names of some towns have changed over time.

-More detailed deposited plans of towns and suburbs (including Sydney) are available from the Land & Property Information NSW Historical land record viewer.
+More detailed deposited plans of towns and suburbs (including Sydney) are available from the Land Registry Services NSW Historical land record viewer.